ComputerNetworksVIT/Linux-Firewall-with-Web-UI-and-IDS-Integration/README.md

 ### Terminal 1: Apply the iptables Rules

 This is the most important step.
 Run this entire script to create the MyCustomFirewall chain and safely route traffic.
-This script is designed to be safe and will not lock you out of SSH.

 ```bash
 #!/bin/bash